Tradeline Packages: What They Offer & When You Need Them

 When Do You Need a Tradeline Package?

 1. In most cases, if your credit accounts consist of a mix of revolving accounts (credit cards, retail store cards, etc.) and installment credit accounts (mortgage, auto loans, etc.), a tradeline package will positively affect your credit score.
 So if your credit file is thin and with only a few accounts, or, for example only consists of credit cards, buying multiple tradelines will help you achieve better results.
+Keep in mind, buying too many tradelines is a concern to keep in mind.
+For example, it you only have 1 or 2 credit cards and little or no credit age, buying a bunch of tradelines might pump your score up, but no lender is going to provide you with financing when they see that the vast majority of the accounts on your credit report are not your own and that you're only an authorized user.

 2. Suppose you have negative remarks on your credit report such as missed or late payments, collections, or foreclosures.
 In that case, you would benefit from a few tradelines with strong history to outweigh the derogatory accounts that are damaging your score.
+However, understand that tradelines are not a fix for irresponsible use of credit.
+If you've damaged your credit score seriously due to severely delinquent payments, multiple negative remarks, and a ton of late missed payments or a high amount of debt, tradelines won't help you.
+In that situation, you need to clean up the mess you created before moving into a new, progressive and responsible use of credit.

-5. In time-sensitive situations.
-For example when you're relying heavily that a tradeline purchase will reflect on your credit report by a specific date, a tradeline package is definitely a more prudent choice.
+5. In time-sensitive situations - for example when you're relying heavily that a tradeline purchase will reflect on your credit report by a specific date, a tradeline package is definitely a more prudent choice.

 When is a Single, High-Quality Tradeline the Best Solution?